Understanding Construction Liability: Lessons from the Ichapanta Case

 Ichapanta shows that courts will look closely at the exact wording of indemnity clauses but will enforce them when they include savings language and are not blatantly trying to shift responsibility for a party’s own negligence.

 For injured workers: You don’t need to memorize case names or statutes.
-What matters is that New York law gives you strong tools to pursue compensation when you’re hurt on a construction site, and cases like Ichapanta won’t take that away from you.
-They just help decide which company’s insurance will ultimately fund the result.
+What matters is that New York law gives you strong tools to pursue compensation when you’re hurt on a construction site.
+Cases like Ichapanta won’t take that away from you; they just help decide which company’s insurance will ultimately fund the result.

 For contractors and subcontractors: Your contracts are not just paperwork.
 They are risk maps.
 The Ichapanta decision is a clear reminder to: